-Students are required to take a midterm and a final examination.
+Students are required to take a midterm and a final examination (which will be held on campus).
 They are also required to write an essay on a given work of art, as well as to visit an online art institution and write a report on the visit.
-As a bonus, students will be able to write a short review of a film which will be chosen from a list offered by the instructor.
+As a bonus, students will be able to write a short review of a film which will be chosen from a list given by the instructor.
 The submission deadlines of the essay, the report and the film review will be announced in due time.
-Students may also be given occasional pop-up quizzes (at the discretion of the instructor).
-These quizzes will not be graded but used by the instructor to assess the students' progress and attendance.

-Makeup exams may be administered as oral exams (at the discretion of the instructor).
+Students will also be given occasional pop-up quizzes (at the discretion of the teaching assistants).
+These quizzes will not be graded but used by the instructor and the teaching assistants to assess the students' progress and attendance.
+Makeup exams may be administered as oral exams.